claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 # Terminology used

-On the rest of this draft, we will use this terminology:
+In the rest of this draft, we will use this terminology:

-* Attacker: By "attacker" we mean an abuser in a IPV situation that is using digital tools to enhance its abuse.
+* Attacker: By "attacker" we mean an abuser in an IPV situation that is using digital tools to enhance its abuse.
 It can also be referred as "perpetrator".
 * Victim: By "victim" we mean the subject of a attack.
 Notice that we are using this term only in the context of an attack scenario: we prefer the term "survivor"